-Successful certification of the completed project and, obtaining the subsequent tax benefits, is dependent upon all interior and exterior rehabilitation work meeting the Secretary of the Interior’s Standards for Rehabilitation.
+Successful certification of the completed project and obtaining the subsequent tax benefits is dependent upon all interior and exterior rehabilitation work meeting the Secretary of the Interior’s Standards.

-The three-part Preservation Certification Application (“HPCA”) is administered by the State Historic Preservation Office (SHPO) at the state level, which has review and comment authority, and by the Technical Preservation Branch of the National Park Service (NPS) at the federal level, which makes the final decision.
-More information about the program can be found here at the NPS-TPS website.
+The three-part Historic Preservation Certification Application (HPCA) is administered by the State Historic Preservation Office (SHPO) at the state level, which has review and comment authority, and by the National Park Service (NPS) at the federal level, which makes the final decision.

-- The building must be an income-producing property, such as an office, rental apartments, hotel, retail or industrial.
+The building must be an income-producing property, such as an office, rental apartments, hotel, retail or industrial.
 Owner-occupied residences do not qualify.

 The building must be listed on the National Register of Historic Places (either individually or in a district), or be in a federally certified local district, to claim the credit.
-Any building that is a minimum of 50 years old and retains some of it original integrity may qualify for listing on the Register.
+Any building that is a minimum of 50 years old and retains some of it original integrity may qualify for designation.